Vineethkumaar/ML-by-Andrew-Ng-notes/README.md

-# ML-by-Andrew-Ng-notes,questions and few answers
+# ML-by-Andrew-Ng notes and questions